United States federal budget: Total outlays in recent budget submissions

 The budget year runs from October 1 to September 30 the following year and is submitted by the President to Congress prior to October for the following year.
 In this way the budget of 2013 is submitted before the end of September 2012.
 This means that the budget of 2001 was submitted by Bill Clinton and was in force during most of George W. Bush's first year in office.
 The budget submitted by George W. Bush in his last year in office was the budget of 2009, which was in force through most of Barack Obama's first year in office.

 The President's budget also contains revenue and spending projections for the current fiscal year, the coming fiscal years, as well as several future fiscal years.
 In recent years, the President's budget contained projections five years into the future.
 The Congressional Budget Office (CBO) issues a "Budget and Economic Outlook" each January and an analysis of the President's budget each March.
 CBO also issues an updated budget and economic outlook in August.

 Actual budget data for prior years is available from the Congressional Budget Office; see the "Historical Budget Data" links on the main page of "The Budget and Economic Outlook". and from the Office of Management and Budget (OMB).

+Historical development

+The following table shows the development of annual expenditure and revenue of the United States federal government.